 Turkish law requires commercial and public purpose ships engaged in the domestic carriage of passengers to have liability insurance.
 Further, companies that operate in coastal waters which may cause sea pollution must have liability insurance.

 What other risks are typically covered by marine insurance contracts concluded in your jurisdiction and what ships are insurable?

 Ships either imported from or built (within one year) in another country, ships built or repaired in Turkey and ships which are over 300 gross tonnes that arrive in Turkish ports must have a protection and indemnity insurance.
-Further, ships that deliver bunker must have pollution insurance.
+Further, ships that deliver bunker must have insurance cover for pollution liability.

 What is the legal regime governing marine insurers’ subrogation rights?

 The Commercial Code governs the legal regime for insurers’ subrogation rights.
 Under Turkish law, the insurer can make a claim in its own name in respect of any payment made to the insured under the policy, provided that it can demonstrate the payment made and that it has become subrogated to the insured’s rights.